telliott99/MySwift/chapter1.rst

 Compiling Swift
 ***************

 In order to compile Swift programs, you need Xcode.
-I got Xcode6-Beta5.app.
+I got Xcode6-Beta5.app (and now -Beta6).
 I set it as the default (since I also have Xcode5):

 .. sourcecode:: bash